Tom Swift: Cultural influence

 The Tom Swift books have been credited with assisting the success of American science fiction and with establishing the edisonade (stories focusing on brilliant scientists and inventors) as a basic cultural myth.
 Tom Swift's adventures have been popular since the character's inception in 1910: by 1914, 150,000 copies a year were being sold and a 1929 study found the series to be second in popularity only to the Bible for boys in their early teens.
 By 2009, Tom Swift books had sold more than 30 million copies worldwide.
-The success of Tom Swift also paved the way for other Stratemeyer creations, such as The Hardy Boys, Nancy Drew, and Rick Brant.
-The latter series, written entirely by Hal Goodwin, under the pseudonym John Blaine, was published contemporaneously with the Tom Swift, Jr. books and shared many similarities with them, but in many ways, they more like the original Tom Swift series, in that it focused on credible science and technology, instead of science fiction.
+The success of Tom Swift also paved the way for other Stratemeyer creations, such as The Hardy Boys and Nancy Drew.